 Cons of Dedicated Hosting

-Before you make up your mind and settle for dedicated hosting, here are some disadvantages of dedicated hosting you need to know.
+Before you make up your mind, here are some disadvantages that you need to know.

 - Higher set up and maintenance costs as you’ll be footing all of the expenses alone